openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 #### User Management

-Under User Management you can add new users or delete existing users.
-There are 2 groups of users: Viewers and Administrators.
-Viewers can only see the dashboard and the detail pages but can not launch any actions.
-Administrators can view all pages and launch actions.
+Under User Mgmt. you get can overview of all the registered users and OAuth 2 Clients that have access to the Open vStorage environment.

+Under Users you get an overview of all the users.
+To add a new user, add a name in the textbox, select the group and press the check mark to confirm.
+There are 2 groups: Administrators and Viewers.
+Viewers can not make any changes and have no access to the Administration section.
+Administrators can make changes to the Open vStorage environment (f.e. create new users and vPools) and have access to the Administration section.
+It is also possible to limited the access of a user or administrator to a specific backend.
 To edit a password of a user, select the key-icon next to the username.

 Under the OAuth 2 Clients section, you can see an overview of all configured OAuth clients for the selected user.
 By default no OAuth2 client is generated.
-To add an OAuth2 client for a user, simply add a name and select all appropriate roles.
+To add a new client, add a name in the textbox, select the role and press the check mark.
+The Client ID and secret token will automatically be generated.

 All user actions and all actions executed by the Open vStorage core are logged for 30 days.
 To list all logged actions open an interactive